Knack Glossary

 Tasks are automated actions that can be applied to your app records on a scheduled basis (daily/weekly/monthly).
 These actions can drive your app’s workflow in powerful ways, such as sending automatic reminders when a deadline is coming up or automatically adding your to-do records periodically.

-Tip: You can learn more about tasks here
+Tip: To learn more about using tasks, see our article here

 Users & Logins